Posidonius: Earth's circumference

 Posidonius calculated the Earth's circumference by the arc measurement method, by reference to the position of the star Canopus.
 As explained by Cleomedes, Posidonius observed Canopus on but never above the horizon at Rhodes, while at Alexandria he saw it ascend as far as 7½ degrees above the horizon (the meridian arc between the latitude of the two locales is actually 5 degrees 14 minutes).
-Since he thought Rhodes was 5,000 stadia due north of Alexandria, and the difference in the star's elevation indicated the distance between the two locales was 1/48 of the circle, he multiplied 5,000 by 48 to arrive at a figure of 240,000 stadia for the circumference of the Earth.
+Since he thought Rhodes was 5,000 stadia due north of Alexandria, and the difference in the star's elevation indicated the distance between the two locales was 1/48 of the circle, he multiplied 5,000 stadia by 48 to arrive at a figure of 240,000 stadia for the circumference of the Earth.

-His estimate of the latitude difference of these two points, 360/48=7.5, is rather erroneous.
+His estimate of the latitude difference of these two points, 360 degrees/48=7.5 degrees, is rather erroneous.
 (The modern value is approximately 5 degrees.)
-In addition, they are not quite on the same meridian as they supposed to be.
+In addition, they are not quite on the same meridian as they were assumed to be.
 The longitude difference of the points, slightly less than 2 degrees, is not negligible compared with the latitude difference.

-Translating stadia into modern units of distance can be problematic, but it is generally thought that the stadium used by Posidonius was almost exactly 1/10 of a modern statute mile.
+Translating stadia into modern units of distance can be problematic, but it is generally thought that the stadion used by Posidonius was almost exactly 1/10 of a modern statute mile.
 Thus Posidonius's measure of 240,000 stadia translates to 24000 mi compared to the actual circumference of 24901 mi.

 Posidonius was informed in his approach to finding the Earth's circumference by Eratosthenes, who a century earlier arrived at a figure of 252,000 stadia; both men's figures for the Earth's circumference were uncannily accurate.

 Strabo noted that the distance between Rhodes and Alexandria is 3,750 stadia, and reported Posidonius's estimate of the Earth's circumference to be 180,000 stadia or 18000 mi.
 Pliny the Elder mentions Posidonius among his sources and without naming him reported his method for estimating the Earth's circumference.
 He noted, however, that Hipparchus had added some 26,000 stadia to Eratosthenes's estimate.
 The smaller value offered by Strabo and the different lengths of Greek and Roman stadia have created a persistent confusion around Posidonius's result.
 Ptolemy used Posidonius's lower value of 180,000 stades (about 33% too low) for the Earth's circumference in his Geography.
 This was the number used by Christopher Columbus to underestimate the distance to India as 70,000 stades.